Perspective | The GOP’s anti-trans bills are ignorance in action

 Fine.
 Back to the basics.
 Reading!

-Does this bill mean that schools around the state should strip “A Raisin in the Sun” from their language arts textbooks, since Lorraine Hansbury was rumored to by bisexual?
+Does this bill mean that schools around the state should strip “A Raisin in the Sun” from their language arts textbooks, since Lorraine Hansberry was rumored to be bisexual?
 Is Walt Whitman a no-go?
 A quick Google search turns up several Tennessee schools whose theater departments have produced “The Importance of Being Earnest.”
 Does someone want to tell them about Oscar Wilde?

 Or maybe the plan is to permit these works of literature but to ignore their context.
 To act as if they were written by no one, in response to nothing.
 Schools could try that, I guess, but doing so would mean skipping a fundamental lesson of critical thinking: understanding how art is shaped by the historical and political era in which it was created.